-The Office of Strategy and Performance leads the development and monitoring of the school district’s long range Strategic Plan.
-The office provides support to district and school leaders on the development and rollout of district and school initiatives to ensure effective coordination, communication, alignment with the strategic priorities, and implementation.
-The office also assists the development of capital projects including the 9th elementary school and BHS expansion.
+The Office of Strategy and Performance coordinates work across the district to develop and monitor the long term strategic planning needed for the PSB to achieve its four core goals.
+The office provides support to district and school leaders on the development and rollout of district and school initiatives to ensure effective coordination, communication, alignment with the district goals, and to improve overall implementation.
+The office also helps to lead the management of long-term capital projects including the 9th elementary school and BHS expansion.

-This office also provides support to help staff and community members be included, informed and engaged in the work of our schools and the district.
-PSB communicates with community members through public meetings, email, the PSB website, social media, our school PTOs, our community partner organizations, and our local newspapers.
-These efforts also support outreach related to public meetings, such as School Committee meetings and our ongoing work on building projects.
+This office facilitates the work across the district to include, inform and engage families and community members in the work of our schools and the district.
+PSB reaches out to community members through public meetings, email, the PSB website, social media, our school PTOs, our community partner organizations, and our local newspapers.
+This office also coordinates and supports outreach related to public meetings, such as the public engagement process for the 9th elementary school construction and the expansion of Brookline High School and leads our efforts on crisis communications.

 - Develop a comprehensive plan for data use throughout the system, including comprehensive strategic data governance and security policies;